Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026)

-Note: some REITs — called Mortgage REITs (mREITs) — also invest in real estate debt, making them structurally closer to note funds than to equity REITs.
+This complete mortgage note fund vs. REIT guide delivers a category-by-category comparison for accredited investors evaluating alternative investment options in 2026.
+Note: some REITs—called Mortgage REITs (mREITs)—also invest in real estate debt, making them structurally closer to note funds.
 Where meaningful, we call out those differences.
-Use the comparison tables and verdict sections to determine which fits your goals — or whether the right answer is both.
+Use the comparison tables and verdict sections to determine which fits your goals—or whether the right answer is both.

 Skip to any section: